 Comparing the Cost

 So which is better: an ISA or a traditional loan?
-If you’re less concerned with making your monthly payments than which costs less money in total, it depends your payback terms and how much you earn after graduation.
+If you care less about making your monthly payments than about paying less in total, it depends on your payback terms and how much you earn after graduation.

 For example, consider this hypothetical case: A Clarkson student borrows a total of $40,000 through the LISA program and has to pay back 6.2% of his income for 10 years.
 This student graduates and becomes a teacher, earning $40,000 per year.
 That means his payments for the first year are $2,480 per year, or $206.67 per month.